Fabbbou/duh/doc/devlog.md

 ```

 Roadmap:
-- CLI: add repo feature:
-   - cobra CLI specs:
+- code cobra CLI :
     - repository/repo/repos
-            - sync with github/gitlab urls
         - list all repos and who is available
         - enable/disable
         - rename
-            - update/push?
+        - add from github/gitlab urls
+        - using git lib in go to SYNC: pull, commit and push (or even create pr ?)
+    - edit config files from default editor (using editor available)

-            - ...?
+- GIT aliases handling
+    - injecting git aliases using a simple file to do so, using a proper gitconfig parser that handle multi-keys for a group (so includes works with multiple files)
 - create a first duh-repo on github so it can be tested

-- next features:
-    - GIT aliases handling
-    - functions injection and edit
+- functions injection and edit:
     - specify how functions, files, folders are defined in a repo
     - specify the injection (parse sh/bash/zsh scripts? or let it free for users?)
     - search how to open a file or folder with an Api/Lib to use vscode or something to open a file (or vim otherwise)

-- installation script
-    - from artifacts
-    - from brew
+- installation from brew, choco
-- add artifact building for windows, linux, macos
-- VSCode extension direnv like (for exports? functions? git aliases?)
+- VSCode extension direnv like if it makes sense to have injection in it (exports mainly)